 Hire an IT consultant.
 Business owners that aren't tech-savvy may want to consider hiring an IT professional to assess the business’s cybersecurity threats and help secure the network.

 Hackers aren’t going anywhere, and they’re only getting better at coming up with new ways to break into computer systems and harvest data.
-By being proactive when it comes to cybersecurity, business owners can protect their company, employees, and customers from having sensitive information stolen by cyberthieves – and shelter the business from the costs and bad public relations that often accompany a data breach.
+By being proactive when it comes to cybersecurity and small business insurance, business owners can protect their company, employees, and customers from having sensitive information stolen by cyberthieves – and shelter the business from the costs and bad public relations that often accompany a data breach.